 # Or use --accept-routes on clients

-Now your laptop can reach 192.168.1.50 (your NAS, printer, whatever) through the homelab node.
+After you accept the advertised route, your laptop can reach 192.168.1.50 (the NAS, the printer, whatever lives there) by routing through the homelab node.

 flowchart LR